Find a Qualified Attorney Near You

 Criminal Courts

 Criminal courts handle all cases involving violations of the penal code.
+Instead of a plaintiff seeking a remedy or damages through a civil court, a prosecutor of the state is the party that pursues criminal charges in these cases.
 Some criminal courts have limited jurisdiction for convenience and in the interests of justice.

 DUI and traffic courts handle infractions and misdemeanors, which are punishable by fines and license suspensions.